-It is that time a year to start decorating for Easter and I have a ton of wood scraps and reclaimed pallet wood, hence I started creating the DIY scrap wood Easter bunny.
+It is that time of year to start decorating for Easter, and I have a ton of wood scraps and reclaimed pallet wood; hence I started creating the DIY scrap wood Easter bunny.
 Making the DIY wood bunny was such a blast and adorable I had to make more and, of course, share how with my readers.

 DIY Easter Bunny Decorations